 Provincetown is also home to stunning natural scenery, like the Provincetown Dunes, one of the most beautiful places in Massachusetts.
 Biking is a popular activity in P-Town, with excellent trails like Province Lands Bike Trail that offer views of cranberry bogs, the sand dunes, and a beech forest.

-There’s whale-watching, museums, community events and so many other terrific things to do in Provincetown, but once you’ve worked up your appetite, consider stopping by Zagat Rated Mews Restaurant & Café, where you’ll find fabulous food and beautiful beach views.
-Provincetown also has some great places to stay, including some excellent Airbnb options, with several offering incredible ocean views!
+There’s whale-watching, museums, community events and so many other terrific things to do in Provincetown, but once you’ve worked up your appetite, consider stopping by the Lobster Pot, one of the top spots for lobster rolls on Cape Cod.

 Plus, major bonus, just steps away is 1637 Restaurant, with divinely delicious fresh-caught seafood and other decadent menu options.
-There are so many fun things to see and do in York, making this beach town one of the best places to visit in all of Vacationland.
+There are so many fun things to see and do in York, making this beach town one of the best places to visit in coastal Maine.

 Old Saybrook, CT

-There are plenty of other cool things to do in Kennebunkport, like perusing the local art galleries and cute shops in Dock Square, exploring quaint museums like the Seashore Trolley Museum, or even just driving by the Wedding Cake House, the ornate and whimsical historic home that really does resemble an old wedding cake!
+There are plenty of other cool things to do in Kennebunkport, too.
+Check out the local art galleries and shop in Dock Square, explore quaint museums like the Seashore Trolley Museum, or even just drive by the Wedding Cake House, the ornate and whimsical historic home that really does resemble an old wedding cake!

 Kennebunkport also has so many great places to eat and stay, but for a fun, kinda off-the-grid experience, consider glamping at Sandy Pines Campground where camping is a little more comfortable and amenity-filled than the average pitch a tent/sleep on the ground camping experience goes!